vraravam/natsumi-browser/README.md

    ```
 3. Create and enable `userChromeJS.persistent_domcontent_callback` before restarting (don't worry, you
    can do this later.
 This config is needed for the preferences page to work.)
-4. Go to about:support and clear your startup cache and restart your browser.
+4. Go to about:support and clear your startup cache and restart your browser (this may not be required but
+   it is still recommended).
 5. That's it - Natsumi Append is installed!

 #### Advanced setup: If you are a techie who wants to keep your files up-to-date with new changes over time